JackJ30/jackjamison.net/zola-static/content/blog/sdl-native-wayland.md

     }
 }
 ```
 This code will explicitly enable Wayland if it is available.
-Thanks to my friend Riley Beckett for helping figure it out.
+Thanks to my friend Riley for helping figure it out.